- Mental Health

 Anxiety means feeling worried, nervous, or fearful.
 We all experience anxiety at times and some anxiety can be helpful.
 More...

-The Kelty Mental Health Resource Centre and Health Literacy Team are launching a series of workshops to help share information and resources with school communities in the northern, interior and island regions of BC.
+The Kelty Mental Health Resource Centre and Health Literacy Team are offering a series of workshops to help share information and resources with school communities across BC.
 Click here to learn more!

 There are many different ways to promote mental health in schools.
 Below are some resources to help you promote positive mental health in your school, and help you accommodate and support students with mental health challenges in your classroom.